parth0cb/chatbot-with-enhanced-memory/README.md

 # Chatbot with enhanced memory

-A conversational AI with persistent memory capabilities.
-This chatbot deliberately remembers important information across conversations, allowing for more context-aware and personalized interactions.
+A conversational AI that deliberately remembers important information across conversations, allowing for more context-aware and personalized interactions.

 ## Features